 The property tax levy limitation for 1996 is the 1995 property tax levy limitation adjusted by a multiplier based on market valuation changes between 1994 and 1995 reduced by 50% of the actual 1995 levy.
 In addition HACA payments were permanently reduced by 50% of the amount certified to have been received in 1995.
-The property tax levy limitation for 1999 is the 1998 property tax levy limitation adjusted by a multiplier based on market valuation changes between 1997 and 1998.
-District budgeted expenditures have exceeded the levy as Commission and legislative intent has been to minimize growth and reduce the fund balance.
+The property tax levy limitation for 2000 is the 1999 property tax levy limitation adjusted by a multiplier based on market valuation changes between 1998 and 1999.
+District budgeted expenditures are expected to exceed the levy as Commission and legislative intent has been to minimize growth and reduce the fund balance.
+In 2000 however, expenditures were less than the levy.